 Determining data ownership

-For more information on resolving dependencies and integrating microservices, take a look at Principal Consultant, Yogi Aradhye’s post, Principles For Microservice Integration, and our Chief Architect Jimmy Bogard’s series on Refactoring Towards Resiliency.
+For more information on resolving dependencies and integrating microservices, take a look at expert software consultant, Yogi Aradhye’s post, Principles For Microservice Integration, and our Chief Architect Jimmy Bogard’s series on Refactoring Towards Resiliency.